abdullah-alshaye/abdullah/_pages/about.md

   - Engaging in several committees at department and college levels.
   - Advising students through their academic years.
   - Performing professional service activities which benefit the university, the community, and the engineering education profession.
-  - Engaging in research activities through attending conferences and workshops, publishing research manuscripts in peer-reviewed journals, and applying for research grants.
+  - Engaging in research activities through attending conferences and workshops, publishing research articles in peer-reviewed journals, and applying for research grants.
 - Director of Research Office, College of Engineering and Petroleum at Kuwait University, 2019 - 2021.

 ## <i class="fas fa-fw fa-chart-bar" aria-hidden="true"></i> Education